brianhempel/active_record_union/README.md

 ## Usage

-ActiveRecordUnion adds a `union` method to `ActiveRecord::Relation` so you can easily gather together queries on mutiple scopes.
+ActiveRecordUnion adds a `union` method to `ActiveRecord::Relation` so we can easily gather together queries on mutiple scopes.

 ```ruby
 class User < ActiveRecord::Base